ancientjpeg/RTSTFT/README.md

                   rt_uint buffer_size, rt_uint overlap_factor,
                   rt_uint pad_factor, float sample_rate);
 ```

-First, note that `rt_uint` is an unsigned integral type that is guaranteed at compile time to be at least 4 bytes.
-This is done for internal consistency, and for most practical purposes one needn't worry about this and may simply pass integer literals.

 The first argument to `rt_init` is the number of channels, the second is the FFT frame size to be used.